-The hardware configuration of these regulators are the same and are explained in Section 28.3.1.
+The hardware configuration of these regulators is the same and is explained in Section 28.3.1 "Regulator Enable/disable by Hardware".
 The regulators' only differences relate to when the device enters Sleep, as explained in Section 28.3.2.